 1. Visit the World’s Largest Mall – Dubai Mall

-While shopping at the Dubai Mall is quite exciting, the mall is home to several other amazing attractions.
+While Dubai Mall is one of the best places to shop in Dubai and shopping here is quite exciting, the mall is also home to several other amazing attractions.
 One of the places that you must visit here is the Dubai Aquarium and Underwater Zoo.
 Apart from this, there is VR Park Dubai, a theme park that is based on virtual reality and augmented reality.
 There is Kidzania Dubai that would keep the little ones busy and entertained.
 Dubai Mall also has a multiplex theatre and a huge food mall.
 Outside the Dubai Mall is the Dubai Fountain which performs a marvelous light and sound show every evening.

 And as if that’s not enough incentive to visit the place, some kind fellow even put up the tallest building in the world right next to it.
 How sweet of him.